alebele/Bachelor-Project/README.md

 description of the project:

-This project was thought within the SC HUF ROMANIA SRL company with the main objective of optimizing and streamlining fundamental functionalities for the test teams.
+This project was thought within the SC HUF ROMANIA SRL company having the objectives of optimizing and streamlining fundamental functionalities for the test teams.

 The main goal was to enable a digital option of controlling the programmable power supply parameters,